-The project's pre-feasibility study, feasibility study, detailed engineering design, and procurement documentation have been prepared under World Banks financing.
-The project's due diligence and safeguard documentation have been prepared under ADB and EBRD financing.
-The project is currently in its final stages of preparation.
+The project's pre-feasibility study, feasibility study, detailed engineering design, and procurement documentation was prepared under World Bank financing.
+The project's due diligence and safeguard documentation has since been prepared under ADB and EBRD financing.

 9. When will construction begin?